Installation

 $ make start

-This command will use the docker-compose.yml file to create and launch the different containers needed for ANIS.
+This command uses the docker-compose.yml file to create and launch the different containers needed.
 This may also take a few minutes.
 You can see the status of ANIS containers by typing the following command:

 $ make status